timfayz/elementcss/docs/4_conventions.md

 To create really convenient and reusable styles we should follow some rules.
 Since the main idea of ELEMENT is using a big amount of classes we take care about class naming and make it logical, intuitive and "ease of remembering" as much as possible.
 Thus far all classes that you will generate should obey to some rules.
 Most of all conventions came from best practice in creating styles.

-For simplification and standardization purposes general conventions are already predefined in the ELEMENT itself. **Full list of available abbreviations** that is presented in examples below available under ``framework/_naming.scss`` file.
+For simplification and standardization purposes general conventions are already defined in the ELEMENT itself. **Full list of available abbreviations** that is presented in examples below available under ``framework/_naming.scss`` file.
 This file can be imported anywhere and used for creating standardized class names.

 ##General Naming Conventions